helloxizhao/learngit/readme.txt

-git is a distributed software
+git is an distributed software